Charities Cancel Events At Mar-A-Lago Following Trump's Charlottesville Response

 Advertisement

-The Cleveland Clinic's decision comes just one week after the organisation said it would still host its fundraiser at Trump's Florida home, despite an outcry from activists, Newsweek reports.
+The Cleveland Clinic's decision comes just one week after the organization said it would still host its fundraiser at Trump's Florida home, despite an outcry from activists, Newsweek reports.

 "We've held our event there for the past eight years, long before the election," Eileen Sheil, a spokeswoman for the charity, told Newsweek.